MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/make-graph-operator.md

 |---|---|---|
 |Mallory|Bob|Trent|

-## Example Default Node Id
+### Example Default Node ID

-This example builds a graph from edges only, using the "name" property as the default node identifier.
-This is useful when creating a graph from a tabular expression of edges, ensuring the node identifier is available for the constraints section of the subsequent [graph-match](graph-match-operator.md) operator.
+The following example builds a graph using only edges, with the *name* property as the default node identifier.
+This approach is useful when creating a graph from a tabular expression of edges, ensuring that the node identifier is available for the constraints section of the subsequent [graph-match](graph-match-operator.md) operator.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]